Basket & Bike offers three types of downtown Richmond tours:

 Community members are invited to engage in a self-guided tour of the honorary street signs either via personal vehicle, bicycle or on foot.
 You'll find directional "JXN Ward" stamps installed on the sidewalks to guide tourists along the route, which starts at the Black History Museum and Cultural Center of Virginia located at 122 W Leigh Street and ends at Maggie Walker Plaza located at N Adams and W Broad Street.

-Richmond’s revitalized Arts District, spanning parts of Jackson Ward and Monroe Ward, will capture your imagination with a mix of historically-significant architecture, under-the-radar restaurants and inspiring art galleries.
+Richmond’s revitalized Arts District, spanning parts of Jackson Ward and Monroe Ward, will capture your imagination with a mix of historically-significant architecture, renowned restaurants and inspiring art galleries.

-Joining River City Food Tours means exploring the Arts District as an insider.
-You will sample delicious food and snacks from 5-6 different restaurants, cafes and shops, possibly including truly authentic southern cuisine, mouth-watering Mediterranean fare, unique ice creams and more!
+Discovering Richmond Food Tours means exploring the Arts District as an insider.
+You will sample delicious food and snacks from 6 different restaurants like: Wong Gonzalez, Lift Coffee Shop, Mama J's, Chez Foushee, Lillie Pearl, Bar Solita, NAMA and more.
 You’ll meet chefs and business owners and discover their passion for their craft.
-And you’ll hear the stories that make this one of Richmond’s most defining neighborhoods.
-But most of all, River City Food Tours will make sure you have fun doing it!
+You’ll hear the stories that make this one of Richmond’s most defining and vibrant neighborhoods.
+But most of all, Richmond Food Tours will make sure you're full and have had fun by the end of it!